-Put a patriotic twist on homemade popsicles by adding yogurt, strawberries and blueberries for a guilt-free treat!
+Just 4 ingredients, creamy, fruity and delicious!
+Put a colorful twist on homemade popsicles by adding yogurt, strawberries and blueberries for a guilt-free treat. 🍓

 I just love July 4th.
 I mean, seriously, what’s not to love?